 It helps to have a heated propagator but ensure it gets enough light.
 Propagators can be quite wide and do not often fit on windowsills.
 They usually end up on the floor!
-So be careful to look into the dimensions if you want to place it on a windowsill.
+So be careful that your heated propagator is getting enough light.

 If you can’t get hold of a propagator, just pop the sown seeds on a sunny windowsill and ensure they are damp at all times but not soaking wet.